SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 height = 7
 print(f'width = {width} ; height = {height} ; area = {width * height}')
 ```
-Using the **f-string formatting** is very easy: we put a prefix `f` before the string and inside the string at whichever positions we put values of variables and expressions in curly brackets `{expression}`.
+Using the **f-string formatting** is very easy: we put a prefix `f` in front of the string and insert values of variables and expressions in curly braces `{expression}` in random positions.
 In the example above we have three expressions: `{width}`, `{height}` and `{width * height}` which are calculated and are substituted by their text value.
 We can use text expressions, integer expressions, floating point expressions and all other kinds of expressions.

 Formatting with **f-string** in Python is **the recommedned method** for printing formatted text because it uses the shortest syntax and the code is easily read and understood.

-## Numerical expressions
+## Numerical Expressions

 In programming, we can calculate **numerical expressions**, for example: